MyTurn-OpenSource/pyturn/README.md

 Check for errors under `/var/log/nginx/myturn-error.log`, and using right-click Inspect under Chromium, or similar JavaScript console functionality under other browsers.

+To install this on a DigitalOcean droplet running Debian, first install needed packages:

+- `sudo apt-get update`
+- `sudo apt-get install uwsgi npm nginx`

-To install this on a DigitalOcean droplet running Debian, do one of the following, depending on which version you want.
+Then do one of the following, depending on which version you want.
 The default version is "master", generally the most stable:

 - `sudo npm install --global --unsafe jcomeauictx/myturn`
 - `sudo npm install --global --unsafe jcomeauictx/myturn#beta`